aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-table/manage-rows-and-columns/_index.md

 weight: 20
 url: /nodejs-java/manage-rows-and-columns/
 keywords: "Table, table rows and columns, PowerPoint presentation, Java, Aspose.Slides for Node.js via Java"
-description: "Manage table rows and columns in PowerPoint presentations in Javascript"
+description: "Manage table rows and columns in PowerPoint presentations in JavaScript"
 ---

 To allow you to manage a table's rows and columns in a PowerPoint presentation, Aspose.Slides provides the [Table](https://reference.aspose.com/slides/nodejs-java/aspose.slides/table/) class, [Table](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Table) class, and many other types.